 Entice your skunk from a distance and give it a taste of what's inside the trap by creating a bait trail leading towards the trap.
 Be careful not to use too much bait outside of the trap so that your skunk doesn't fill up before reaching the trigger plate.

 In addition to baiting your trap, there are other critical steps and precautions that you'll need to take when trapping a skunk.
 Learn more by reading How to Trap a Skunk »

 Learn more tips about how to bait a live trap here »

 Our friend and Havahart® supporter, Billy the Exterminator talks baiting traps.

 Ultimate Skunk Protection

-Now that you’ve trapped your skunk, use a repellent to stop them from coming back.
-Using a combination of Havahart® traps and repellents gives you the maximum protection you need to keep your yard free of animal intruders!
+Now that you’ve trapped your skunk, use a repellent to stop skunks from coming back.
+Using a combination of Havahart® traps and repellents gives you the maximum protection you need to keep your yard free of animal intruders.

-Critter Ridder® animal repellent has dual application methods - liquid and granular - to give multi-surface or perimeter barrier protection.
+Critter Ridder® animal repellent has dual application methods - liquid and granular - offering multi-surface or perimeter barrier protection.